-Use AWS Git projects to scan for evidence of compromise
+Use AWS Git projects to scan for evidence of unauthorized use

-AWS offers Git projects you can install that can help you protect your account:
+AWS offers Git projects that you can install to help you protect your account:

 - Git Secrets can scan merges, commits, and commit messages for secret information (that is, access keys).
 If Git Secrets detects prohibited regular expressions, it can reject those commits from being posted to public repositories.

 - Use AWS Step Functions and AWS Lambda to generate Amazon CloudWatch Events from AWS Health or by Trusted Advisor.
 If there is evidence that your access keys are exposed, the projects can help you to automatically detect, log, and mitigate the event.